Bertrand competition: Classic modelling of the Bertrand competition

+$\exist(p_1,p_2)$ such that $p_1\in R_1(p_2)$ and $p_2\in R_2(p_1)$.
+In other words $p_1$ and $p_2$ should be a best response to each other at the same time.
+In the graphic representation of the two firms best response correspondences, this is equivalent to points, where the two correspondences intersect.
+This only happens in the point $p_1=p_2=c$.
+This is the unique Nash equilibrium.

-Therefore, if rival prices below marginal cost, firm ends up making losses attracting extra demand and is better of setting price level to marginal cost.
-Important to note, Bertrand’s model of price competition leads to a perfect competitive outcome.
+Important to note, Bertrand's model of price competition leads to a perfect competitive outcome.
 This is known as the Bertrand paradox; as two competitors in a market are sufficient to generate competitive pricing; however, this result is not consistent in many real world industries.
+In theory this result can be disrupted by marginal costs that are not common or not constant as well as if the game is infinitely repeated.

 If one firm has lower average cost (a superior production technology), it will charge the highest price that is lower than the average cost of the other one (i.e. a price just below the lowest price the other firm can manage) and take all the business.
 This is known as "limit pricing".